Your Data Stays on Your Infrastructure

 - Via CLI

-- Go to your application in the Qovery Console
+- Go to your environment in the Qovery Console

 This redeploys the exact container image from the previous build - no rebuild required!